fsenchyna/GWRSFinder/README.md

 --------------------------------------------------------------------------------------------------
 # INSTRUCTIONS
 Examples Candida glabrata and Mycobacterium tuberculosis are in the in test directory.
 The steps below contain command line instructions that must be run and the directory they must be run in (dir:).
 --------------------------------------------------------------------------------------------------
-# folder structure for pipeline:
+# Folder structure for pipeline:
     see ./test/
         ./blast_index #contains the reference genome
         ./all_strains_blast_index #contains all other genomes to be checked for the multi-copy sequences